AnkitaxPriya/Diabetes-Prediction/README.md

 Best value was obtained from *Logistic Regression Algorithm* on 5 features namely, Pregnancies, Glucose, Blood Pressure, Skin Thickness and Age without any manipulation with the data.
 The accuracy obtained was `81.0%`.
 The precision and recall obtained were `80.0%` and `65.0%` respectively.

+## Link to the research paper

+Coming shortly.

 ## References
 ```
 Dataset: https://www.kaggle.com/uciml/pima-indians-diabetes-database